 Proof of Domicile

 Proof of a New York State domicile is demonstrated by documents that support an applicant’s contention that his or her permanent home is located in New York State.
-For unemancipated students, the campus shall review documents pertaining to at least three of the following factors relevant to the determination of a New York State domicile by the parent or legal guardian, including but not limited to:
+For unemancipated students, the campus shall review documents pertaining to at least three (3) of the following factors relevant to the determination of a New York State domicile by the parent or legal guardian.
+Documents which may be submitted include;

-8. New York State income tax returns; and
+- New York State income tax returns (IT-201 form or equivalent); and

 Exceptions to the Domicile Rule

-- attended an approved New York State high school for two or more years, graduated from an approved New York State high school and applied for admission to the University within five years of receiving a New York State high school diploma; or
+- attended an approved New York State high school for two or more years, graduated from an approved New York State high school and applied for admission to SUNY within five years of receiving a New York State high school diploma; or

 - attended an approved New York State program for a General Equivalency Diploma (GED) exam preparation, received a GED and applied for admission to the University within five years of receiving the GED; and